rzl-app/ziggy/README.md

 ### SPAs or separate repos

-Ziggy's `route()` function is available as an NPM package, for use in JavaScript projects managed separately from their Laravel backend (i.e. without Composer or a `vendor` directory).
+Rzl Ziggy's `route()` function is available as an NPM package, for use in JavaScript projects managed separately from their Laravel backend (i.e. without Composer or a `vendor` directory).
 You can install the NPM package with `npm install rzl-app-ziggy`.

-To make your routes available on the frontend for this function to use, you can either run `php artisan rzl-ziggy:generate` and add the generated config file to your frontend project, or you can return Rzl Ziggy's config as JSON from an endpoint in your Laravel API (see [Retrieving Ziggy's config from an API endpoint](#retrieving-ziggys-config-from-an-api-endpoint) below for an example of how to set this up).
+To make your routes available on the frontend for this function to use, you can either run `php artisan rzl-ziggy:generate` and add the generated config file to your frontend project, or you can return Rzl Ziggy's config as JSON from an endpoint in your Laravel API (see [Retrieving Rzl Ziggy's config from an API endpoint](#retrieving-rzl-ziggys-config-from-an-api-endpoint) below for an example of how to set this up).

 ## Filtering Routes

-Ziggy supports filtering the list of routes it outputs, which is useful if you have certain routes that you don't want to be included and visible in your HTML source.
+Rzl Ziggy supports filtering the list of routes it outputs, which is useful if you have certain routes that you don't want to be included and visible in your HTML source.

 > [!IMPORTANT]
-> Hiding routes from Ziggy's output is not a replacement for thorough authentication and authorization.
-Routes that should not be accessibly publicly should be protected by authentication whether they're filtered out of Ziggy's output or not.
+> Hiding routes from Rzl Ziggy's output is not a replacement for thorough authentication and authorization.
+Routes that should not be accessibly publicly should be protected by authentication whether they're filtered out of Rzl Ziggy's output or not.

 ### Including/excluding routes